abdulkaeum/client-apis/README.md

 My solution uses the database to store API end points to a Client model, uses an associated class to call the API end points and performs any data normalisation.
 The Users model also includes a client_id column to associate it with its source of origin.
+With this solution we can have a front-end to manage the API's i.e. switch them off, set time calls, add new API's etc

 ### Installation and run
 - php artisan migrate